Jordan Fliegel

 Jordan Fliegel (born 1986) is an American/Israeli entrepreneur and investor.

-Fliegel is currently CEO & co-founder at Shareholder Ventures, an investment firm that helps Acquisition Entrepreneurs acquire SMBs.
+Fliegel is currently CEO of Acquisition Lab, an investment firm that helps Acquisition Entrepreneurs acquire SMBs.
 He serves on several Board of Directors including Oyster Enterprises II Acquisition Corp (Nasdaq: OYSEU), a $253M SPAC, and is a member of the Entrepreneurs Council at the Center for American Entrepreneurship.

-Fliegel was previously Managing Director of the Techstars Sports Accelerator in Indianapolis, which he launched in 2019, and the Techstars NYC Accelerator.
-Through the two accelerators Fliegel invested in 93 startups from 2019-2024, including Ergatta, which raised $30M at a $200M valuation in 2021.
-Fliegel was previously co-founder and Managing Partner of Founders First, and is on the Advisory Board of high-growth startups including Maven AGI,Fight Camp and Botkeeper.
+Fliegel was previously managing director of the Techstars Sports Accelerator in Indianapolis, which he launched in 2019, and the Techstars NYC Accelerator.
+Through the two accelerators Fliegel invested in 93 startups from 2019 to 2024.
+Fliegel was previously co-founder and Managing Partner of Founders First, an angel fund and syndicate with 250+ portfolio companies.

 Fliegel was co-CEO of Draft.com ("DRAFT"), a venture-backed fantasy sports company headquartered in NYC.
 In 2017, he sold DRAFT for $48M to Paddy Power Betfair.
 Fliegel was Founder and CEO of sports coaching company CoachUp.com, backed by $14M in venture-capital and headquartered in Boston.
 NBA MVP Stephen Curry is Fliegel's partner.
 Fliegel is currently Chairman of CoachUp, and led the company's last internal $1.5M round of funding.

 Fliegel and his companies were named to Inc 5000, and awarded Inc “30 under 30”, Forbes "30 under 30", BBJ “40 under 40”, Finalist for Ernst & Young “New England Entrepreneur of the Year” and Sports Business Journal SportsTech Power Player.